kromg/nagios-plugins/README.md

 Collection of plugins for Nagios.

-check_certificates.pl: plugin to verify expiration dates of SSL certificates.
+check_certificates.pl: plugin to verify expiration dates of SSL certificates - WITH PROXY SUPPORT.

     Requires: